mattermost/mattermost-developer-documentation/site/content/blog/2021-04-16-migrating-operator-custom-resource.md

 ### Changing resource Kind

-The usual way of migrating CRs to the new version is by using [Conversion Webhooks](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#webhook-conversion) which give the ability to convert the CR specification "on the fly" by creating a webhook used by the API Server.
+The usual way of migrating CRs to the new version is by using [Conversion Webhooks](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#webhook-conversion) which give the ability to convert the CR specification "on the fly" by creating a webhook used by the Kubernetes API Server.
 This mechanism allows users to operate on several versions of resource while only one version is stored in etcd database.

 Conversion webhooks however are designed to handle the migration from one version to another but the Custom Resource name and group cannot change it this process as those are the identifying properties of Custom Resource Definition (CRD).

-Unfortunately, this did not apply to our case as in addition to the change of version, we also changed both resource Group and Kind, effectively creating a whole new CR - `Mattermost`.
+Unfortunately, conversion webhooks did not apply to our case as in addition to the change of version, we also changed both resource Group and Kind, effectively creating a whole new CR - `Mattermost`.

 #### Migrating to the new resource